fongjiantan/oneAPI-samples/DirectProgramming/C++SYCL/guided_shfl_scan_SYCLMigrated/README.md

-# `guided_shfl_scal_migrated` Sample
+# `guided_shfl_scan_migrated` Sample

-This `guided_shfl_scal_migrated` sample demonstrates how to perform a scan operation across a thread block.
+This `guided_shfl_scan_migrated` sample demonstrates how to perform a scan operation across a thread block.
 The original CUDA source code is migrated to SYCL for portability across GPUs from multiple vendors.

 | Property                  | Description
 |:---                       |:---
-| What you will learn       | Migrating and optimizing guided_shfl_scal_migrated from CUDA to SYCL
+| What you will learn       | Migrating and optimizing guided_shfl_scan_migrated from CUDA to SYCL
 | Time to complete          | 15 minutes
 | Category                      | Concepts and Functionality

 ## Purpose

-The guided_shfl_scal_migrated sample shows how to perform a scan operation axross a thread block with the SYCL version of the CUDA shfl_scan, which is the shift_sub_group_right method.
+The guided_shfl_scan_migrated sample shows how to perform a scan operation across a thread block with the SYCL version of the CUDA shfl_scan, which is the shift_sub_group_right method.

 > **Note**: We use Intel® open-sources SYCLomatic tool which assists developers in porting CUDA code automatically to SYCL code.
 To finish the process, developers complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 User's can also use SYCLomatic Tool which comes along with the Intel® oneAPI Base Toolkit.